 And here’s a twist: Frequent handwashing with antibacterial soaps and sanitizers can dry out the skin.
 Moisture may encourage bacteria, but hydration sustains the skin, so dry hands are unhealthy hands.
-The important thing is to maintain the skin’s natural balance, so cultivate a regular, gentle routine that involves moisturizer.
+The important thing is to maintain the skin’s natural balance, so cultivate a regular, gentle routine that involves a hypoallergenic hand cream.

 Wedding Ring Rash Treatment

 If the rash is being caused by an allergy, you can get some immediate relief from an over-the-counter cortisone cream.
 Applying it once or twice a day should reduce the visible redness and soothe the irritation.
 For that itchy sensation, doctors will often recommend antihistamine pills like Benadryl or Claritin.
-It could take 2-4 weeks for the allergic reaction to vanish entirely.
+It could take two to four weeks for the allergic reaction to vanish entirely.